Latha-G/Javascript-Challenge/README.md

 ### 4. Bonus-Final : Update dropdowns to all input filds

-* Update dropdown menu of all input fields as you enter a value in one input.
+* Update dropdown menu of ALL input fields as you enter a value in one input.

 - - -